 Balthazar is often played by someone 'blacked up'.
 Photo: AFP

 The Epiphany is traditionally Spain's main festive holiday, when children receive their presents brought not by Santa Claus, but by the Three Kings.

 Huge Three Kings parades or ‘cabalgatas' are held in towns and cities across Spain on the evening of January 5th, when children line the streets to catch sweets thrown into the crowds by Melchior, Caspar and Balthazar.
-The latter is sometimes portrayed by a ‘blacked up' councillor, although last year for the first time Madrid chose to find a Black actor to play the role.
+The latter is sometimes portrayed by a ‘blacked up’ councillor, although in recent years there has been a move to find a Black actor to play the role.